Black Jack Pershing vs. Muslim Terrorists

 They welcome the chance to die for Allah.
 Like Gen. Pershing, we must show them that they won't get to Muslim heaven (which they believe has an endless supply of virgins) but instead will die with the hated pigs of the devil.

-Analysis: In June 2003 I consulted Dr. Frank E. Vandiver, professor of history at Texas A&M University and author of Black Jack: The Life and Times of John J. Pershing, to ask if there's any truth to the above.
+Analysis: In June 2003 I consulted Dr. Frank E. Vandiver, professor of history at Texas A&M University and author of Black Jack: The Life and Times of John J. Pershing, and asked if there's any truth to the above.
 He replied via email that in his opinion the story is apocryphal.

 "I never found any indication that it was true in extensive research on his Moro experiences," Vandiver wrote.
 "This kind of thing would have run completely against his character."

 Lastly, it is erroneously claimed that John J. Pershing was born near Laclede, Mississippi.
-In point of fact, he was born near Laclede, Missouri.
+He was actually born near Laclede, Missouri.

 Sources and further reading: